Atlantic Estuarine Research Society (AERS) meets twice a year. There is

 CBF Brock Environmental Center, Virginia Beach, VA

-The deadline for early registration, abstracts, and student travel applications is February 26, 2016.
-Space is limited this year, and interested participants are encouraged to register early.
+The deadline for early registration, abstracts, and student travel applications was February 26, 2016.

 The theme of the Spring 2016 meeting is Urban Estuaries.
 With growing populations in coastal cities along the Atlantic, there are increasing demands being placed on a number of environments.
 Estuarine functions of shoreline stabilization, soil retention, nutrient cycling and habitat are important to the long-term success of both natural and human populations.
 In southeast Virginia, as in many other coastal communities, urban estuaries represent resilient transitional habitats that despite being at the intersection of sea-level rise, decades of industrial impacts, aging infrastructure and cultural eutrophication, provide pivotal roles to natural resources and the people that live and work here.
 Several unique challenges include the balancing of managing socio-economic needs along with conservation and restoration of ecological functions in impacted estuaries.